-- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to set-up clearance above the workpiece surface. - 2 The tool drills to the first plunging depth at the programmed feed rate F. - 3 The TNC returns the tool at FMAX to the set-up clearance, dwells there (if a dwell time was entered), and then moves at FMAX to the set-up clearance above the first plunging depth. - 4 The tool then drills deeper by the plunging depth at the programmed feed rate F. - 5 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 6 Finally, the tool path is retraced to setup clearance from the hole bottom or-if programmed-to the 2nd setup clearance at FMAX.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to set-up clearance above the workpiece surface. - 2 The tool drills to the first plunging depth at the programmed feed rate F. - 3 The TNC returns the tool at FMAX to the set-up clearance, dwells there (if a dwell time was entered), and then moves at FMAX to the set-up clearance above the first plunging depth. - 4 The tool then drills deeper by the plunging depth at the programmed feed rate F. - 5 The TNC repeats this process (2 to 4) until the programmed depth is reached (the dwell time from Q211 is effective with every infeed) - 6 Finally, the tool path is retraced to setup clearance from the hole bottom or-if programmed-to the 2nd setup clearance at FMAX.

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation RO.
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0